-Technology Support
+► Technology Support

 The CiTi Technology Team is available when district technical support teams need additional capacity or require special skills not available internally.
 We provide support via e-mail (511.010), phone (511.020), or on-site (511.030).
-Costs are based on actual use and are quoted following an initial consultation with the district formats including instructor-led (511.050), on-line (511.040), and computer-based via live remote connections through the Internet (511.055).
-In addition to creating and delivering training, CiTi personnel work with other training providers to coordinate supplementary training opportunities for our districts.
+Costs are based on actual use and are quoted following an initial consultation with the district.